 COIs are operational effectiveness and operational suitability issues that must be examined in OT&E to evaluate the capability of a system to perform its mission.
 The resolution of the COI is based on the evaluation of measures of effectiveness (MOEs) or measures of suitability (MOSs) using standard criteria.
 MOEs and MOSs comprise the subset of TPMs that reflect the operational requirements derived from the KPPs and other requirements.
 MOEs indicate how well a system performs its mission under a given set of conditions while MOSs indicate how ready, supportable, survivable, and safe a system is to sustain effective performance in combat and peacetime operations.
+Performance is assessed by distinctly quantifiable performance features using Measures of Performance (MOPs).
+MOSs and MOPs are rolled up to assess how well MOEs are being achieved.
 COIs address the overall system's operational capability when operated by the warfighter in realistic operational mission environments.